joinpursuit/Pursuit-Core-Web/fundamentals/variables/README.md

 "bat" + "man";
 ```

-Each of the expressions will be evaluated, return a value, and then get discarded.
-None of the expressions will have any effect on anything.
+Each of the expressions will be evaluated (become a value), and then get discarded.
+None of the expressions will have any affect on anything.

-# 2. console.log
+## 2. console.log

 The first kind of effect we need is to log text to the console.
 After all, we have to be able to see what we're doing.